-This jewel-toned Pomegranate Kir Royale is about as easy and as festive as cocktails come.
-Just two ingredients (three optional add-ins) is all you need to create this delicious take on the classic champagne cocktail.
+This jewel-toned Pomegranate Kir Royale drink is about as easy and as festive as cocktails come.
+Just two ingredients (with a few optional additions) is all you need to create this delicious take on the classic champagne cocktail.

 The Kir Royale is a classic champagne cocktail, which at its simplest, is made of Crème de Cassis and Champagne.

-Depending on who makes it—and preference—the amount of Crème de Cassis varies from one teaspoon to two tablespoons (1 ounce) and can be finished with a dash of bitters and/or a lemon twist.
+Depending on who makes it the amount of Crème de Cassis varies from one teaspoon to two tablespoons (1 ounce) and can be finished with a dash of bitters and/or a lemon twist.

 Are you ready to make one of the easiest and most elegant cocktails?